 I couldn't just look at all these wonderful creme egg recipes without creating my own too.
 However, I didn't want the result to be overly sweet and sickly.
 I wanted something that would excite the children without being so sugar laden that it should be saved for special occasions.

 Can you have a relatively healthy creme egg muffin?

-They are just so simple to make and you can even get your children to help you, although I can't promise they won't try and eat half the creme eggs along the way!
+They are just so simple to make too and you can get your children to help.
+Although I can't promise they won't try and eat half the creme eggs along the way!

 Save brown bananas to make these muffins

 I've been making banana and chocolate muffins regularly over the last few months.
 They're a great way of using up brown and slightly squashy bananas rather than throwing them away.
 They also make me feel like I'm giving the children a healthier sweet treat because of the hidden fruit.

 So please don't argue with me and say it's just sugar!

 If you have some bananas that are going soft and brown but you don't have time for baking then just wrap the bananas in clingfilm and freeze until you need them.

 - banana - slightly brown and soft bananas are best

 - Vegetable oil - I use plain vegetable oil but they also work with light olive oil and I'm sure any mild flavoured cooking oil would work.